Seismic Shifts – the recent changes to the UK labour market

 Resourcing challenge #3: resourcing within key skills sets has become boundaryless

 Prior to the pandemic, around 1% of job ads offered remote work.
-In June 2022, the proportion of remote job ads varies considerably by sector, topping out at one in six (17%) jobs, or more, in the key Life Sciences and Tech sectors.
+In May 2023, the proportion of remote job ads varied considerably by sector, topping out at one in six (16%) jobs, or more, in the key Life Sciences and Tech sectors.

 The numbers: how contingent labour changed between